 - Plan, teach and evaluate lessons for a minimum of 80% of a full teaching load.
-The lesson planning documents must be full lesson plans or Daily Work Pad if negotiated with and agreed to by the mentor teacher. - Update student records and monitor students learning progress. - Plan with the mentor teacher and have an approved teaching program for the following weeks. - Undertake the AfGT. - Assist the Mentor Teacher when not engaged in other duties.
+The lesson planning documents must be full lesson plans or Daily Work Pad if negotiated with and agreed to by the mentor teacher. - Update student records and monitor students learning progress. - Plan with the mentor teacher to prepare a six week program overview for week 5 onwards. - Undertake the AfGT. - Assist the mentor teacher when not engaged in other duties.

-Week 4 and 5
+Week 5 Onwards